 The level of cooperation between the Netherlands and Central America has, however, become increasingly low in recent years due to budget cuts and other choices within Dutch policy-making.
 Central America seems to be fading from view.
 Despite this, with recent developments in Guatemala and Nicaragua, and certainly now that new developments are underway around the murder of four Dutch journalists in El Salvador in 1982, the interest in Central America appears to be on the rise again.

 Faced with this complex political context, a number of organizations have joined forces to hold a public debate on 1 November at the Rode Hoed in Amsterdam, the Netherlands.
-Moderated by Dutch journalist Frénk van der Linden The debate will focus on developments in the Central America and Dutch relations with the region.
+Moderated by Dutch journalist Frénk van der Linden The debate will focus on developments in Central America and Dutch relations with the region.

 18.30 Doors open